-Whether you’re visiting the beautiful Brecon Beacons as a family, a couple, with friends, or going it alone, you can be sure to find something you’ll love in the magnificent mountain ranges and idyllic rolling hills.
+Whether you’re visiting as a family, a couple, with friends, or going it alone, you can be sure to find something you’ll love in the magnificent mountain ranges and idyllic rolling hills.

 The Beacons are ideal for travellers from London, Birmingham, Cardiff, and other busy cities, to take in the refreshing (and almost magical) Welsh countryside air, relax and unwind.

 Nearby are the awe-inspiring, tranquil Black Mountains, with spectacular peaks such as Sugar Loaf, Blorenge and The Skirrid – well-known sights to see and explore, close to Crickhowell, Powys and Monmouthshire.

 The Gliffaes Country House Hotel is nestled in the heart of the Brecon Beacons National Park, just a 20-minute drive from Pen y Fan, with unrivalled fishing spots, a breathtaking arboretum over our 33 acres, and picturesque views of the adjacent River Usk, making it a perfect place for a relaxing and invigorating break.